 The Physical Therapist Assistant Consortium Program prepares students for employment as physical therapist assistants (PTA).
 The PTA functions through the direction of a physical therapist (PT) to implement the PT's plan of care.
 The ultimate goal of physical therapy is to aid patients and clients in their return to maximal function.
 PTA students are instructed in thinking processes and skills such as therapeutic exercise, orthopedic and neurological interventions, therapeutic modalities, and the art of patient care.
 In addition to patient treatment courses, students study the basic sciences of anatomy, physiology, clinical pathology, and kinesiology.
 Clinical education experiences are integrated throughout the curriculum and offer students the opportunity to practice the techniques learned and practiced each semester.
 The program is designed to be completed in two years.
-Applying to this program is a separate application process from applying to the College or declaring your major.

 More questions?
 Contact your advisor or program faculty.